Important Details of Reading Comprehension Under ISEE

 The Ordering of Questions

-At all levels of the ISEE test, the questions in all the test sections (except the Reading Comprehension section) are generally ordered in the ascending order of their level of difficulty.
+At all levels of the ISEE test, the questions in all the sections (except the Reading Comprehension section) are generally ordered in the ascending order of their level of difficulty.
 Hence, the easier questions appear first followed by the difficult ones.
-However, the ISEE Reading Comprehension questions are ordered logically based on the content that appears in the reading passages.
+However, in the Reading test, the questions are ordered logically based on the content that appears in the passages.

 The Scoring of Questions

-The ISEE Reading Comprehension questions are scanned and scored electronically, wherein the total number of correct answers is calculated.
+The questions of this section are scanned and scored electronically, wherein the total number of correct answers is calculated.
 No negative points are awarded for incorrect answers.
 The total number of correct answers is called a raw score, which is then converted to a scaled score.
-The scaled score for these questions is added to the scaled scores of the other test sections to arrive at a total ISEE scaled score.
+The scaled score for these questions is added to the scaled scores of the other test sections to arrive at a total scaled score.

-Thus far, we have discussed in detail the chief aspects of the ISEE Reading Comprehension questions, along with its question types and examples.
+Thus, we have discussed in detail the chief aspects of the Reading Comprehension questions, along with examples.
 We hope this information has provided you with a clear idea of what kind of questions to expect in this test.
 Best of luck to all the ISEE applicants!